Nurse Practitioner (NP) Programs Online in Mississippi

 Online & Campus Based - Visit Website

-The University of Southern Mississippi offers a hybrid Family Nurse Practitioner Graduate Certificate requiring 26 credit hours over four semesters.
-This online program combines distance learning with one campus visit per semester, allowing clinicals in local communities.
-Admission requires a BSN, 3.0 GPA, current RN license, and recent clinical experience.
-No entrance exam is mentioned as required.
-Accredited by CCNE, graduates are eligible for APRN board certification with a focus on leadership and evidence-based family care.
+The University of Southern Mississippi offers a Family Nurse Practitioner Graduate Certificate for advanced nursing professionals.
+This post-graduate certificate requires 26 credit hours over four semesters.
+It prepares nurses for expanded clinical practice in family care settings.
+The hybrid program combines online didactic courses with one campus visit per semester.
+Clinical requirements can be completed in local communities.
+Admission requires a BSN from an accredited institution, a 3.0 GPA, current RN license, and recent clinical experience.
+The program aligns with national nurse practitioner competencies.
+Graduates are eligible for APRN board certification.
+It focuses on leadership in nursing practice and evidence-based care.

 - 26 credit hours required.